 Each incarcerated individual is entitled to one initial (1) booth (non-contact) visit upon the first twenty-four (24) hours of their incarceration.
 This booth (non-contact) visit is limited to twenty (20) minutes and does not count toward the incarcerated individual’s weekly visitation allowance.

-Once the mandatory quarantine has ended, each incarcerated individual shall be permitted two (2), sixty (60) minute visits per week.
+Each incarcerated individual shall be permitted two (2), sixty (60) minute contact visits per week.

-Contact visits are conducted each week on Sunday, Tuesday, Wednesday, Thursday and Friday.
-THERE ARE NO CONTACT VISITS ON SATURDAYS, MONDAYS, OR HOLIDAYS.
+Contact visits are conducted each week on Sundays and Thursdays.
+THERE ARE NO CONTACT VISITS ON SATURDAYS, MONDAYS, TUESDAYS, WEDNESDAYS, FRIDAYS OR HOLIDAYS.

 Initial booth (non-contact) visits are conducted every day, except holidays.
 This facility adheres to the County of Dutchess holiday schedule.